Frequently Asked Questions about DXplain

 Clicking on the disease will show those case findings that support the disease, and others that would further support that disease if present.
 You can then click on the 'Dx Description' button to retrieve more information from DXplainís knowledge base, click on PubMed Search, or click on Google Search for more references.

 9. I see a disease on the list, but don't understand why DXplain included it.
 Can I find out why?

 Absolutely.
-Highlight the disease by clicking on it.
-Then click on the 'Evidence for Dx' button to see which entered findings support the disease, which important findings entered are not known to be part of the disease, and which other findings, if present, would support the disease.
+Clicking on the disease will show DXplainís 'Evidence of Dx' function to see which entered findings support the disease, which important findings entered are not known to be part of the disease, and which other findings, if present, would support the disease.
 Any of these other findings can be added easily to your case description by clicking a checkbox.

 10. What if a patient has known disease(s)?

-You can enter common diseases such as diabetes and DXplain will use this information as another “finding.”
+You can enter common diseases, such as diabetes, into the textbox and DXplain will use this information as another "finding."

 11. How about travel or occupational exposure?

 You can enter relevant information about foreign travel and/or occupation, as well as medication use, since this information is included in the appropriate disease profiles.

 12. What about regional differences?